wolfSSL/wolfBoot/docs/firmware_update.md

 The tool also adds all the required Tags to the image header, containing the signatures and the SHA256 hash of the firmware.

+## Self-update

+wolfBoot can update itself if `RAM_CODE` is set.
+This procedure operates almost the same as firmware update with a few key differences.
+The header of the update is marked as a bootloader update (use `--wolfboot-update` for the sign tools).

+The new signed wolfBoot image is loaded into the UPDATE parition and triggered the same as a firmware update.
+Instead of performing a swap, after the image is validated and signature verified, the bootloader is erased and the new image is written to flash.
+This operation is _not_ safe from interruption.
+Interruption will prevent the device from rebooting.

+wolfBoot can be used to deploy new bootloader versions as well as update keys.